contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 ## Event reader

-The frontend module "Eventleser" is used to display a specific event.
-The module obtains the alias of the entry via the URL, so that events can be linked with so-called [permalinks](https://de.wikipedia.org/wiki/Permalink):
+The frontend module "Event reader" is used to display a specific event.
+The module obtains the alias of the entry via the URL, so that events can be linked with [permalinks](https://wikipedia.org/wiki/Permalink):

-`www.domain.de/event/european-design-awards.html`
+`www.domain.en/event/european-design-awards.html`

 The keyword of the event reader is *event* and tells the module to search and output a specific event.
 If the entry searched for does not exist, the event reader returns an error message and the HTTP status code "404 Not found".
 The status code is important for search engine optimization.

 {{% notice info %}}
-On a single page there may only be one "reader module" at a time, regardless of the type.
-Otherwise, one or the other module would trigger a 404 page, because, for example, the alias of a message cannot be found in a calendar, or vice versa the alias of an event in a message archive.
+On a single page there can only be one "reader module" at a time, regardless of the type.
+Otherwise, one or the other module will trigger a 404 page, because, for example, the alias of a message cannot be found in a calendar, or vice versa the alias of an event in a message archive.
 {{% /notice %}}

 ### Module configuration